Bridging the Gap Between Object Detection and User Intent via Query-Modulation: Approach

 \subsection{Query Synthesis}

-A limiting factor for the accuracy of referring expression recognition systems is the scale of the data available to train the models.
-For example, the ReferIt dataset~\cite{kazemzadeh2014referitgame} is composed of fewer than 20,000 images.
-One main reason for this data scarcity is that referring expressions are more costly to collect than standard object detection annotations.
-Nonetheless, as reported in~\cite{kazemzadeh2014referitgame}, 50\% of the referring expressions in the ReferIt dataset contain only the object label, while 82\% of the remaining ones can be correctly localized using just one additional attribute, most typically the coarse location of the object.
-In other words, 91\% of the objects can be correctly localized with referring expressions as simple as an object label, plus a coarse location.
+As discussed in Sec.~\ref{sec:related_works}, 91\% of the objects in the ReferIt dataset~\cite{kazemzadeh2014referitgame} can be correctly localized with referring expressions as simple as the object label, plus an optional coarse location.
 We thus propose to generate simple synthetic referring expressions from standard object detection groundtruth annotations, provided by large-scale datasets such as Open Images~\cite{OpenImages} and COCO~\cite{lin2014microsoft}.
 Specifically, we focus on referring expressions containing the categorical label of the object, plus an optional coarse spatial location (e.g.\ ``on the right'').
 Differently from the referring expression recognition literature, we ask our models to detect \textit{all} objects matching a given expression, as in our case more than one object may be associated to the expression.
 We also allow for queries containing multiple object labels at the same time, e.g.\ all clothing labels, or all vehicles labels.
 For brevity, we use the term \textit{query} to indicate such loose referring expressions, and use the term \textit{``query-modulated detection''} to indicate the task.

-More formally, we focus on the following three types of queries, which can be directly synthesized and evaluated on object-detection datasets: \begin{itemize} \item \textit{Single-Label Detection (SLD)}.
-Detect all objects for a single random label, sampled from the image groundtruth. \item \textit{K-Label Detection (KLD)}.
-Detect all objects for $K$ randomly sampled labels, obtained by independently sampling (with probability 0.5) each label from the image ground-truth. \item \textit{Localized-Label Detection (LLD)}.
+We focus on the following three types of queries, which can be directly synthesized and evaluated on object-detection datasets: \begin{itemize} \item \textit{Single-Label Detection (SLD)}.
+Detect all objects for a single label, sampled from the image groundtruth. \item \textit{K-Label Detection (KLD)}.
+Detect all objects for $K$ random labels, obtained by independently sampling (with probability 0.5) each label from the image groundtruth. \item \textit{Localized-Label Detection (LLD)}.
 Detect all objects for a single random label, and a coarse spatial location.
 Both the label and the coarse location are sampled from the image groundtruth. \end{itemize}